-1. I am the Managing Trustee of the Plant Insulation Company Asbestos Settlement Trust (the "Trust") and am familiar with the matters set forth in this declaration.
+- 1. I am the Managing Trustee of the Plant Insulation Company Asbestos Settlement Trust (the "Trust") and am familiar with the matters set forth in this declaration.
 Except as otherwise stated herein, all facts set forth in this Declaration are based on my experience and knowledge of Plant Insulation Company, a California Corporation ("Debtor"), my personal knowledge, and upon information that I have acquired.
-If I were called to testify thereto, I could and would competently do so.
+If I were called to testify thereto, I could and would competently do so. - 2.
+I submit this Declaration in support of the Plan Proponents' Motion For Order (A) Approving Settlement Agreement With United States Fidelity And Guaranty Company, (B)

-- 2. I submit this Declaration in support of the Plan Proponents' Motion For Order (A) Approving Settlement Agreement With the Resolute Carriers, (B) Designating the Resolute Carriers As Settling Asbestos Insurers Under The Plan, (C) Approving The Sale Of Insurance Policies Free And Clear Of Liens, Claims, And Interests, (D) Approving The Pending Claims Carveout And Associated Procedures; And (E) Approving Reconsideration Procedures (the "Motion").
+Designating United States Fidelity And Guaranty Company As A Settling Asbestos Insurer Under The Plan, (C) Approving The Sale Of Insurance Policies Free And Clear Of Liens, Claims, And Interests, And (D) Approving Reconsideration Procedures (the "Motion") filed on August 27, 2014.
 All capitalized terms not defined herein have the meanings given to them in the Motion. - 3.
 I currently serve as the managing trustee of five asbestos trusts: the Western Asbestos Settlement Trust, the J.T.
 Thorpe Settlement Trust, the Thorpe Insulation Settlement Trust, the G-1 Holdings, Inc. Asbestos Personal Injury Settlement Trust, and the Plant Insulation Settlement Trust.
 Prior to my appointment as a trustee to the Western and Thorpe Insulation Trusts, I served as special counsel to each of those trusts in connection with pending coverage litigation.
 I also served as a special counsel to Plant in connection with coverage litigation. - 4.
-Except for two years (1975-1977) service on the faculty of Northwestern University School of Law, I practiced law at the firm of Brobeck, Phleger & Harrison, LLP ("Brobeck") from 1972 for approximately 30 years and was a partner at that firm from 1979-2002.
+Except for two years (1975-1977) of service on the faculty of Northwestern University School of Law, I practiced law at the firm of Brobeck, Phleger & Harrison, LLP ("Brobeck") from 1972 for approximately 30 years and was a partner at that firm from 1979-2002.
 While a partner at Brobeck, I held various leadership positions, including Litigation Group Leader (1991-1994), Head of Products Liability, Environmental and Insurance Coverage Litigation Groups (1994-1996), and Chair of the Firm (1996-1998).
 Throughout my entire career at Brobeck, my practice always included defense of injury or death claims brought against Brobeck clients.
 By the early 1980s, that practice included, among other things, defense of asbestos claims on behalf of Fibreboard Corporation ("Fibreboard") (formerly a building products corporation, located and employing thousands in the Bay Area, which manufactured and distributed throughout the West and Southwest lines of high-temperature shipboard and industrial insulation products that, in the period between the late 1930s and early 1970s, contained asbestos).
 Brobeck's representation of Fibreboard dated from the formation of that company in the early 20th century, included work performed in connection with some of the earliest reported cases in the asbestos litigation, and continued well into the 1990s.